Ultimate Guide on How to Transfer Contacts from Android to Android

 3) For Android 4.2 or newer: Enter "Settings" < Click "About Phone" < Tap "Build number" for several times until getting a note "You are under developer mode" < Back to "Settings" < Click "Developer options" < Check "USB debugging".

-Step 3.
-Pull out the connected Android phone and link the another phone to the computer with USB cable.
+Pull out the connected Android phone and link another phone to the computer with USB cable.
 Here, you need to repeat the step 1 to make your phone be recognized by the program.
-After that, just enter the Contacts category and hit "Import" button to import the exported backup file to the Android phone directly.
+After that, just enter the "Contacts" category and hit "Import" button to import the exported backup file to the Android phone directly.

 Here is also a video tutorial about how to perform the MobiKin Android Assistant for your reference:

 Have you ever sync your Android data with Google account for making a backup?
 If you have, you must know that these backed up files are able to be restored back to the device.
 So in this case, why don't you try to sync the contacts on the original Android phone to Google Drive and then restore them to another device?
 Let's make an attempt together!

 Step 1.
 Add Your Google Account to Your Old Android Phone

 First of all, you need to add the Google account to your old phone: navigate to "Settings"> "Accounts and Sync"> "Add Account" and then select "Google" from the listed email boxes.
 After that, you can sign in your Gmail account with password.
 Supposed that you don't have an account yet, you need to "Create a New Account" first.